Planning and Development

 Organisation of the Kit

-The kit is divided into 3 sections, each of which contains multiple pages:
+The kit is divided into two sections, each of which contains multiple pages:

 - Scenarios, which represent common environment-related situations that residents are concerned about and want to find out more about, or take action on but don't know what to do.